12 Common Investing Mistakes and How to Handle Them

 Panicking when the computer system goes down

-No system is immune to occasional bog-downs.
-Whether the source of the problem is your internet connection, your trading software, or the brokerage, avoid trading until it is fixed.
+No system is immune to occasional interruptions.
+Whether the source of the problem is the internet connection, trading software or the brokerage, it is advisable to avoid trading until it is fixed.

 Waiting too long to sell